openvinotoolkit/docker_ci/dockerfiles/ubuntu18/build_custom/README.md

 >**Note**:
 Docker_ci automatically runs the corresponding tests.
 By default, the product version is equal to the latest release version.
+Use `-p` to override this.

 ## How to run
 Please follow [Run built image](../get-started.md#run-built-image) section in DockerHub CI getting started guide.